Vintage American workwear reimagined as fashion statementMarch 25, 2019

 Vintage American Workwear Backstory

 Vintage work clothes and vintage workwear always did and continue to inspire fashion and style through the ages, and not just for work but for every occasion and in all kinds of reinventions.
 The fact that vintage clothing is ubiquitous in almost every aspect of our lives, gives testament to that statement.
-Whether it’s at work – in offices or outdoors, at the mall or on the bus or train, you’ll never get away from seeing someone or the other wearing vintage.
+Whether it’s at work – in offices or outdoors, at the mall or on the bus or train, you’ll never get away from seeing someone or the other wearing Vintage American workwear.

 Vintage American workwear has its origins in the resilient, hard-working and durable fabrics, designs and structures of work clothes.
 Due to the prevailing social, economic and cultural situations back then, clothing fabrics were made to withstand the demands of manual labour, from mining to farming to factory floor operations.